thegetty/bronze-guidelines/content/vocabulary/replica.md

 {% backmatter %}

 Note: Slight differences are inevitable between replicas due to deterioration of the {% def "mold" %} or variations in the finishing of the wax or {% def "chasing" %} of the bronze.
-With regard to modern bronze production, a {% def "replica" %} may refer specifically to a {% def "cast" %} made by someone other than the artist, but who is under license to make the cast.
+With regard to modern bronze production, a {% def "replica" %} may refer specifically to a {% def "cast (n.)" "cast" %} made by someone other than the artist, but who is under license to make the cast.
 An “artist’s replica” is a cast made by the artist or someone sanctioned by the artist.
 An “authenticated replica” is certified as having been made by the artist or someone sanctioned by the artist (see [Tate Papers No. 8](https://www.tate.org.uk/research/publications/tate-papers/08/terminology-for-further-expansion)).

 {% endbackmatter %}